 I’ve had an epic romance, lived in California, continued to travel the world, become a writer, started a blog and my own business, bought and decorated my first home and, most importantly, become a mother.
-Because of his belief in me, support of me and solid foundation, I’ve been able to try and fail more times than I can count.
+Because of his belief in me and support of me, I’ve been able to try and fail more times than I can count.
 He’s always there to both champion my successes and cheer me up when things don’t quite work out the way I wanted.

 With him, I’m my best self.

 It hasn’t been all (California) sunshine and dreams though.
 We’ve been through some really tough times.
 There’ve been many things that have tested us in the last ten years.

 But along the way we’ve laughed.
 So much.
 Beyond being the greatest dad, his humor is the best thing about him.
 It’s subtle, not stand-up.
 More circumstantial than comedy bit.
 He observes the situation and comes in, with impeccable timing and the perfect sound bite or inside joke, so well curated and concocted.
 And his impressions are killer.
 Forget working at SNL, he should’ve auditioned.

 I know how lucky I am.
 There were a lot of frogs.
 A lot.

 So, Zach, thank you.
 For waiting for me, for choosing me and for giving me a life I could’ve only dreamed of.
 You are my smartest decision, my best choice, the love of my life and my forever friend.
 I love you more than you’ll ever know.
 Happy Birthday, Babe.
 Here’s to the next forty!

 But, first, some of my favorite photos from the first forty…